luismiguelsaez/python-dns-to-tls/README.md

 ## Comments

-- I could have used `socketserver`, that implements a higher level server
+- I could have used `socketserver`, that implements a higher level server, but I found more funny to go with `socket`
--

 ## Answers to questions